Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Against the Texans, Westbrook-Ikhine has averaged 35.7 receiving yards per game over his three career matchups, 12.2 more than his over/under for Sunday's game.
+- Westbrook-Ikhine's 35.7 receiving yards per game in his three career matchups against the Texans are 14.2 more than his over/under for Sunday's game.

-- The 253.4 passing yards the Texans yield per game makes them the NFL's 20th-ranked pass defense this season.
+- The Texans have the NFL's 20th-ranked pass defense this season, surrendering 253.4 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the Texans defense is ranked 10th in the NFL.
+- The Texans have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances